sina96/aoc-java/README.md

-# Advent of Code 2024
+# Advent of Code 2025-

 This repository contains my solutions for the Advent of Code, implemented in Java starting 2024.

+currently adding solutions for 2025!

 ## Project Structure